sergiodxa/remix-i18next/README.md

     // This is the list of languages your application supports
     supportedLngs: ['en', 'es'],
     // This is the language you want to use in case
-    // if the browser language is not in the supportedLngs
+    // if the user language is not in the supportedLngs
     fallbackLng: 'en',
     // The default namespace of i18next is "translation", but you can customize it here
     defaultNS: 'common',